cheng-chun-yuan/TaskVault_AI/README.md

-# 🧠 TaskVault AI
+# 🧠 HiveMind

-**TaskVault AI** is an innovative platform that bridges Web2 social engagement with Web3 automation.
+**HiveMind** is an innovative platform that bridges Web2 social engagement with Web3 automation.
 It offers privacy-preserving identity verification, AI-powered content evaluation, and blockchain-based reward distribution, ensuring effortless participation, instant rewards, and complete transparency.

 ---